You are currently viewing Minutes of Meeting: A Comprehensive Guide to Records and Maintenance Proceedings

 Loading

-Minutes of meetings play a crucial role in documenting the proceedings of various types of gatherings, including annual general meetings, board meetings, and other company meetings.
-They serve as an official record and can be used as evidence in legal proceedings, providing concrete proof of resolutions passed during a meeting.
-In this article, we will explore the significance of minutes of meetings, their contents, and the proper maintenance guidelines as per the Companies Act 2013.
+Minutes of meetings are important in recording the activities that take place during different types of meetings, such as the annual general conferences, board committees and other company correspondence.
+They act as an official record and can be used in court to establish facts because they provide evidence that various issues were resolved during a meeting.
+This article will discuss the importance of meeting minutes, their contents, and maintenance guidelines as per the Companies Act 2013.

 Minutes Book